bingomanatee/looking-glass-engine-2/README.md

 If you **DO** return state you must return ALL of state; this is not a "delta update" like a react setState().

+A`.setState()` method is supplied for "delta updates"; it takes an object and blends the objects' values into the state. etState does NOT trigger an update notification!
+It is intended to only be called from inside an action, not from outside the state.

-A`.setState()` method is supplied for "delta updates" but again, its best to call it from actions, not directly.
-As a useful shorthand, `s.setState('foo', 'bar')` has the same effect as `s.setState({foo: 'bar'))`.
+As a useful shorthand,
+`s.setState('foo', 'bar')` has the same effect as `s.setState({foo: 'bar'))`.

 **THE WRONG WAY**